rsundqvist/CopyPasta/README.md

 ### 3. Write feedback.

+Commonly used phrases can be saved using the Pasta Editor (Ctrl-G), then exported (RMB -> Export) and shared.
 Pasta items can be categorized using tags.
 Tags are automatically converted to lower case, and any leading or trailing whitespace will be removed.
-Commonly used phrases can be saved using the Pasta Editor (Ctrl-G), then exported (RMB -> Export) and shared.

 ### 4. Export the feedback

 Under the "Setup" panel, click the "Export All" button (Ctrl-E) to select a target folder.
 All feedback items will be exported as individal .txt-files for each group in the list, and a single .json-file containing all of them (used for later import, or simply discarded).

+Some content may contain a %MANUAL% tag, indicating that some part of the content (typically Pasta) should be changed manually by the teacher.
+The program will warn the user when trying to export feedback with this tag present.

 ## Creator